iotexpert/memosystem/memos/memos/template_static_files/doc/help.md

 From that page, they can sign for that user.
 ## Account
 An administrator can pull up anyone's Inbox page by going to the /account/<username> url.
 On that page, they can update any field except username.
-(If LDAP is enabled, Email, Admin and Read All are alos locked)
+(If LDAP is enabled, Email, Admin and Read All are also locked)